mattbierner/scanline-gif/documentation/about.md

 This page overviews the concept, and details how you can customize the rendering.

 # Concept
-The original idea behind: *scanline.gif* was to explore rendering an animated gif as a single (non-animated) image.
-Basically: I thought it would be interesting to try re-encoding the time aspect of the animation back into a single image.
+The original idea behind *scanline.gif* was to explore rendering an animated gif as a single (non-animated) image.
+Basically: wouldn't it be interesting to re-encoding the time aspect of the animation back into a single image?

 *scanline.gif* accomplishes this by rendering multiple frames of the original animation at the same time onto a single image.
 But only a slice of each frame is rendered, so one part of the image may be showing the second frame while another could be showing frame 7.
 It's easier to show than explain.